How to write an RFP executive summary that stands out

 When should you write the executive summary?

 At what point in the RFP response process should the executive summary be written?
 Well, it depends on who you ask.
-This is hotly contested among proposal professionals, and each strategy has benefits.

 What’s the difference between an RFP executive summary and a cover letter?